inviqa/harness-base-php/src/akeneo/README.md

 - A valid subscription with Akeneo to gain access to the enterprise edition codebase.
 - A dedicated user in the Akeneo Portal for the purposes of installing the enterprise edition with composer. https://help.akeneo.com/portal/articles/get-akeneo-pim-enterprise-archive.html
-- A public and private SSH keypair generated specifically for the dedicated user in the Akeneo Portal, with the public key associated with the dedicated user.
+- A public and private SSH keypair generated for the purposes of installing the codebase, with the public key associated with the dedicated user in the Akeneo Portal.

 ### Installation